wwymak/mojo-gpu-puzzles/book/src/puzzle_10/puzzle_10.md

 **What you'll gain**:
 - **Production-ready debugging skills** used by professional GPU development teams
-- **Silent bug detection mastery** that prevents costly production failures
+- **Silent bug detection skills** that prevent costly production failures
 - **Parallel debugging confidence** for the most challenging concurrency scenarios
 - **Tool expertise** that will serve you throughout your GPU programming career